 - a.
+Water heaters must be high efficiency with a 0.95 EF minimum.
 Water heaters must be placed in drain pans with drain piping plumbed to the outside or to an indirect drain connected to the sanitary sewer system.
 Water heater T&P relief valve discharges must be direct to exterior of building and elbow down to 6" above finish grade. - b.
 Through-wall HVAC units are not permitted in single-family homes. - c.
 CPVC supply piping is not allowed for interior space in-wall or overhead services. - d.
 HVAC refrigeration lines must be insulated. - e.
 HVAC 14 seer or greater must be used.
-HVAC equipment must be placed so that their operation does not interfere with the comfort of the adjacent dwellings. - f.
-All units must contain washer and dryer connections.
+HVAC equipment must be placed so that their operation does not interfere with the comfort of the adjacent dwellings.